Skip to content

 Windows Linux Subsystem

-Follow Microsoft’s instructions to install the WLS.
+Follow Microsoft’s instructions to install the Windows Subsystem for Linux (WSL).
 Then follow the Linux setup guide.

 Final steps